Writing a great essay is one of the most challenging, but also most rewarding things you can do.

 All writing is about persuasion to some degree.
 Have you persuaded the reader to agree with you and to take action on the ideas you’ve outlined in the essay?

-5 Steps to Writing a Great Essay
+A 5 Step Process For Writing A Great Essay

 Now that you have a general understanding of the rules, let’s move on to the writing process.